asif67131/Smart_dual_core_IOT_Home_Automation_using_ESP8266_Arduino_Blynk_Google_Assistant/README.md

-# 🏠 Dual-Core IoT Hub: 4-Channel Smart Home System
+# 🏠 Dual-Core IoT Hub: Smart Hinge & Security System
-A robust, hybrid home automation system leveraging **ESP8266** for cloud intelligence and **Arduino** for hardware execution.
-Featuring Google Assistant voice control, Blynk app integration, and physical manual overrides with bi-directional sync.
+An advanced, hybrid home automation system using **ESP8266** for cloud intelligence and **Arduino** for high-torque hardware execution.
+This project features a motorized door hinge (Servo), an automated security lock (Solenoid), and dual-channel lighting.

 ---